kddubey/pretrain-on-test/cloud_scripts/gcp/README.md

 # Run the experiment in Google Cloud

-Note that, in total, the experiment will cost around $200 in compute credits.
+Note that, in total, running the experiments in the paper will cost around $250 in compute credits.
+You'll get $300 of compute credits when you make a GCP account.

 ## Setup